utky/ily/README.markdown

 # hs-inqbox

-This project is a sandbox to try writing codes in Haskell.
+This project is a sandbox to build the command-line tool written in Haskell.

 ## Goal